fernandozamoraj/benefits_calc/README.md

 The application allows you to perform two functions
    * Add a member
    * Run the calculations
 The MVC .Net solution should run on port 3010.
-If not you will need to adjust the proxy setting the package.json of the client application.
+If it doesn't, then you will need to adjust the proxy setting the package.json of the client application.

 ###### Validation requirements